Dog & Cat Desexing Camberwell

 - By desexing your pet, you can avoid the risk of fighting with other animals of the same sex and species, especially male cats.

-- Desexing your pet can enhance their chances of having a longer and healthier life.
+- By desexing your pet, you can increase their chances of having a longer and healthier life.

 It is not recommended to spay a female dog while she is on heat as it may increase the risk of bleeding.
 However, in the case of female cats, due to their long period of being on heat, we may make exceptions.
 For more information, please do not hesitate to contact us.

-Desexing surgeries are available on weekdays.
-The cost of the surgery includes anaesthesia, hospitalisation, the procedure, and pain relief for the day.
-Additional fees apply for intravenous fluids on the day.
+Desexing surgeries are conducted on weekdays.
+Please get in touch with us to schedule an appointment.
+The surgery estimate includes anaesthesia, hospitalisation, the procedure, and pain relief on the day.
+The cost of intravenous fluids on the day is separate.

 What to do before the surgery.